-Ulnar nerve dysfunction is a problem with the nerve that travels from the shoulder to the hand.
-This is called the ulnar nerve.
+Ulnar nerve dysfunction is a problem with a nerve that travels from the shoulder to the hand, called the ulnar nerve.
 It helps you move your hand and wrist.

 The usual causes of mononeuropathy are:

 - An illness in the whole body that damages a single nerve

 - Pressure on the nerve caused by swelling or injury of nearby body structures